peteroupc/peteroupc.github.io/colorgen.md

 - for CIELAB or CIELUV, the Euclidean distance method just given implements the 1976 _&Delta;E\*_<sub>ab</sub> ("delta E a b") or _&Delta;E\*_<sub>uv</sub> color difference method, respectively (for the _&Delta;E\*_<sub>ab</sub> method, differences around 2.3 are just noticeable [Mahy et al., 1994]); and
 - if Euclidean distances are merely being compared (so that, for example, two distances are not added or multiplied), then the square root operation can be omitted.

-**Riemersma's method.** T. Riemersma suggests an algorithm for color difference to be applied to companded RGB colors in his article ["Colour metric"](https://www.compuphase.com/cmetric.htm) (section "A low-cost approximation").
+**Riemersma's method.** T. Riemersma suggests an algorithm for color difference, to be applied to companded RGB colors, in his article ["Colour metric"](https://www.compuphase.com/cmetric.htm) (section "A low-cost approximation").

 **CMC.** The following pseudocode implements the color difference formula (Color Measuring Committee) published in 1984.
 Note that in this formula, the order of the two [CIELAB](#CIELAB) colors is important (the first color is the reference, and the second color is the test).
 Here, the formula is referred to as CMC(`LPARAM`:`CPARAM`) where `LPARAM` is usually either 2 or 1 and `CPARAM` is usually 1.